A Critical Analysis of the Explanatory Letter of Condemnation by the Holy Office

 In the story of the Gospels, we admire the humility and the silence of the Mother of Jesus; instead, for the author (or authoress) of this publication, the Blessed Virgin Mary has the fluency of a modern-day propagandist.
 [4] She is always present everywhere and always ready to give lessons in Marian theology that are up to date with the latest studies by current specialists in the field.

 [4] See above.
-Mary’s words *during Her earthly life*, like that of Jesus’, are few in number and frequency--even more so.
-It is only when the Blessed Virgin is giving clarification directly to Maria Valtorta, when more words are necessary, to explain nuances of subtle passages.
+Mary’s words **during Her earthly life**, like that of Jesus’, are few in number and frequency--even more so.
+It is only when the Blessed Virgin is giving clarification directly to Maria Valtorta, when more words are necessary, to explain nuances of subtle passages, or to corrrect her human misunderstandings.
 It may also be worth noting; even if the author's contention is true, it does not prove heretical doctrine.
-Whether the Blessed Virgin talked often or little, does not alter a single tenet of the faith.
+This is again an opinion, not an objective norm of judgment.

 The story unfolds slowly, in an almost gossipy manner.
 There are new facts, new parables, new characters and many, many women who follow Jesus.
 Some pages are written in a rather inappropriately and recall certain descriptions and scenes from modern romance novels.
 A few examples of this include the confession made to Mary by a certain Aglae, a woman of loose morals (Vol I, p.790 and following), the rather less than edifying story found on p.387 and following of Vol I, and a dance performed – certainly not modestly –for Pilate in the Praetorium.
 (Vol IV, p.75).
 And this point provokes a particular reflection: This work, by its very nature and in accordance with the intentions of the author and publisher, could easily fall into the hands of women religious and students in their universities.
 Should that occur, it would be difficult to avoid the spiritual danger or damage that could be caused by reading passages of the kind cited above.